LACEY’S ALTERNATE DAY WATERING BEGINS JUNE 1

 Water customers with addresses ending with an odd number (i.e., 1, 3, 5, 7, & 9) may water Saturday, Monday, and Wednesday.
 Addresses ending with an even number (i.e., 0, 2, 4, 6, & 8) may water on Sunday, Tuesday, and Thursday.
 Friday is a non-watering day for all Lacey water customers.

 Scheduled watering applies to turf (grass), annual and perennial ornamental flowerbeds, vegetable gardens, and any other landscaping plant material that is regularly maintained outside of a residence or commercial building.
+Lacey water customers failing to follow the alternate day watering schedule will receive a warning, which could ultimately lead to service being discontinued.
 Water used for other purposes such as pools, pressure washing, outdoor potted plants, hanging baskets, and plants inside greenhouses are not currently restricted by this policy.
-Lacey water customers failing to follow the alternate day watering schedule will receive a warning.
-Repeated violations could ultimately lead to service being discontinued.

 The water policy does allow limited exemptions.
-For example, newly seeded lawns, newly installed landscapes, and publicly-owned facilities with active playfields may be watered more frequently.
+For example, newly seeded lawns and landscape, and publicly-owned facilities with active playfields may be watered more frequently.
 To obtain an exemption under the alternate day watering schedule, customers must contact Lacey Water Resources.

 # # #